 A 1d3v PIC code is used for simulations, meaning that no side losses of the plasma can be resolved and particle motion is characterised by one spatial coordinate (1d) and three velocity components (3v).
 The 1d simplification is motivated by the cylindrical symmetry of the geometry of DC experiments: The development of arcs is restricted to a small and well defined area between locally plane electrodes, with an electric field perpendicular to these.
-The aim is to simulate the build up of electron, neutral and ion densities.
-Two different mechanisms have been suggested to produce the explosive electron emission [7, 8] needed for the formation of the arc plasma: Electron emission due to (i) micro-protrusions (field emitting tips) on the cathode surface [9, 3] and due to (ii) insulating particles resting on or embedded in a metal substrate [10].
-In our model, a field emitting tip is assumed in terms of properties such as the field enhancement factor, although the tip itself is not modelled.
-Resolvable physical quantities are areal densities such as current density.
-Thus one can interpret this one-dimensional model as the simulation of plasma developing from one field emitter only.
+The aim is to simulate the build-up of electron, neutral and ion densities.
+Two different mechanisms have been suggested to produce the explosive electron emission [7, 8] needed for the formation of

-&lt;sup>1 CERN, Genève 23, CH-1211, Switzerland
+1 CERN, Genève 23, CH-1211, Switzerland